Jigsaw (dating app)

-Jigsaw is a personality-based online dating application.
+Jigsaw (formerly known as JigTalk dating app) is a personality-based online dating application.
 The face of the user in this application is hidden using a digital jigsaw puzzle and the face reveals piece by piece through profile interactions and message exchanges.
 The concept was granted a US patent in early 2021.

 History

 In 2016, Alex Durrant and Max Adamski released a beta app called JigTalk, which covered and revealed entire user photos based on the word count of the messages sent.
 Later, JigTalk became the first British company to enter and graduate from NASDAQ’s Milestone Makers incubator in San Francisco.
 JigTalk officially launched the application in London in 2019.
 During the COVID-19 lockdown, the company rebranded to Jigsaw covering only the users’ faces and launched in the US in 2021.
 In February 2021, the application received seed funding of £2.7 million ($3.7 million) from The Relationship Corp., and other angel investors.

 It has more than 150,000 registered users in the UK and US, as of November 2021.
 The company headquarters is in Manchester in the United Kingdom with 14 employees.